Contributing To Children’s Education

 Rural schools are often poorly maintained, which means that roofs leak when it rains, classrooms are dark and toilet conditions are unsanitary.
 There are also insufficient tables and chairs for students to use when writing.

 Poor Quality of Education

 Traditional teaching methods like rote learning are ineffective in delivering learning objectives and student engagement levels are low.
 Teachers in rural areas lack training in better pedagogy.

-It is hard for poor families to prioritise education when they are struggling to meet their daily needs.
-Parents would rather have their children work to supplement family income, but this traps children in low wage and unskilled jobs in the future.
+It is hard for poor families to prioritise their children’s education when they are struggling to meet their daily needs.
+Parents would rather have their children work to supplement family income, but this traps children in low wage and unskilled jobs in the future

 53 percent of primary school age children who cannot go to school are girls.
 They are at a disadvantage as cultural norms often dictate that they should stay home and help with household chores.